We use cookies to enhance your browsing experience and analyze our traffic. By using our site, you consent to cookies. Privacy policy

 Get creative with retention strategies

-Tighter budgets make rewarding top talent with pay incentives more difficult.
-It’s critical to use creative ways to make employees feel valued.
+Building a resilient workforce requires organizations to retain their people amid disruption and a competitive job market.
+When budgets are tight, it’s critical to use creative ways to ensure employees feel valued and incentivized to stay.
 For example, companies can create an internal talent marketplace, which opens new career pathways.
-Our research on internal mobility programs shows that while 54% of employees believe they have better job opportunities inside their current organizations, this potential is untapped.
+Our research on internal mobility programs shows that 54% of employees believe they have better job opportunities inside their current organizations than outside of it, however this potential is untapped.
 Only 23% have been able to move into a new internal role.
 To support inside talent, it is important to connect with employees around their long-term goals, actively promote networking, and remove barriers to transitioning roles.

 5